didijazz/didijazz.github.io/resume/index.md

 * Applied SEO, achieving top Google search results for 'Perth roving duo'.
 * Transitioned from manual EDM events promotion to using MailChimp.
 * Ran Pay-Per-Click (PPC) campaigns on Facebook and Google AdWords.
-* Promoted community arts music workshops using classifieds, community noticeboards and leaflets.
+* Promoted community arts music workshops using traditional media: classifieds, community noticeboards and leaflets.

 **IT**
 * Designed and maintained a music teaching website built on Jekyll/GitHub.